spiffe/helm-charts-hardened/charts/spire/README.md

 ## Upgrade notes

-We only support upgrading one major version at a time.
+We only support upgrading one major/minor version at a time.
 Version skipping isn't supported.
+Please see https://spiffe.io/docs/latest/spire-helm-charts-hardened-about/upgrading/ for details.

+### 0.21.X

+- If your doing upgrades as recommended, there should be no special actions needed.

+- The default value for spire-server.controllerManager.entryIDPrefixCleanup has been changed from "" to false.
+Upgrades through 0.20.X will have cleaned up old entries in the database and after upgrading to 0.21.X, you may now have entries managed manually not get overwritten or cleared out by the spire-controller-manager.
+If you skipped 0.20.0 right to 0.21.X (unsupported), you will need to manually set the value back to "" to get it to cleanup.

 ### 0.20.X